College Factual by our College Data Analytics Team

 Contact Details

-During the most recent year for which we have data, students from 5 majors graduated from Cleveland Institute of Art.
-Of these students, 250 received undergraduate degrees and 250 graduated with a master's or doctor's degree.
+In the latest year of available data, students from 4 majors graduated from Cleveland Institute of Art.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at Cleveland Institute of Art along with which ones have the highest average starting salaries.

-In 2022-2023, 81 students took at least one online class at Cleveland Institute of Art.
-This is an increase from the 54 students who took online classes the previous year.
+18 students took at least one online class at Cleveland Institute of Art.

 Learn more about online learning at Cleveland Institute of Art.